-Whether online or offline, Best Selling books are not just selling well because they are the best books, there are certain elements and strategies that come together to make them best sellers.
+Again, whether online or offline, Best Selling books are not just selling so well because they are the best books ever written out there, there are certain elements and strategies that come together to make an ordinary writer a best selling author.

-Over the years, a handful of smart writers have consistently used these elements to write books that have sold out, excellently well.
+Over the years, a handful of smart writers have consistently used these strategies to write books that have sold out, excellently well.

 These strategies will work best for you if you’re yet to actually publish your book online.
 You can use it as a guide to write and format your book before getting it published online in Nigeria or wherever you are.

-If you’ve already written your book completely, you can still use the guide to format your book before getting it finally published online.
+If you’ve already written your book completely, you can still use this guide to format your book before getting it finally published online.
 Here are the strategies below…

 Take for instance, a book could be written about a religious niche, educational niche, business niche etc. Most times, these niches will also have a sub niche or sub niches.
 All these are ways of getting to categorize books and topical areas compartmentally.